conversationai/perspectiveapi/model_cards/English/toxicity.md

 &nbsp;

 #### Caveats
-Synthetic test data covers only a small set of very specific comments and identities.
+The current synthetic test data covers only a small set of very specific comments and identities.
 While these are designed to be representative of common use cases and concerns, it is not comprehensive.
 &nbsp;

 ## Unitary Identity Subgroup Evaluation